Run the Business Process

 Is the form link to run the business process generated before deploying the package?

 Monitoring business process is one of the key aspect of the automated processes.
 Technical monitoring is an administrator job where a process admin proactively and consistently monitors the process performance, identifies any issues in the process and takes necessary actions to ensure business process continuity.

-SAP Process Automation provides different applications to monitor and manage different process artefacts.
-These applications are available under the Monitor tab in the Application Development studio.
+SAP Build provides different applications to monitor and manage different process artefacts.
+These applications are available under the Monitor tab.

-All deployed processes can be accessed from Manage > Processes and Workflows application.
-To monitor all the running instances of the process, you have to go into Monitor > Process and Workflow Instances application.
+All deployed processes can be accessed under Processes and Workflows under Manage.
+To monitor all the running instances of the process, you have to go to Monitor then Process and Workflow Instances.

 In there, you will see all the running, erroneous and suspended process instances.
 Use the filter bar to get a more customized view of the process instances based on different statutes like running, completed, suspended, terminated etc.